jcksnvllxr80/raspi_pico_christmas_tree/README.md

 ## Prerequisites

-The following classes (which are all in this repo) must be manually loaded onto the pico for the main.py to work:
+The following classes (which are all in this repo) must be manually loaded onto the pico for this project to work:

 - base64.py
 - EEPROM_24LC512.py